haoran1money/1money-interoperability-protocol/docs/sidechain.md

 This builds the binary, starts all nodes, logs to `nodes/{0,1,2,3}/logs/node.log`, and keeps running until you press Ctrl+C.

-## Monitor metrics
+## Utilities

+- Otterscan block explorer is available at http://localhost:80
-Grafana dashboards are available at http://localhost:3000.
+- Grafana dashboards are available at http://localhost:3000

-## Block explorer

-Otterscan is available at http://localhost:80.